zma/stdman/README.md

 ### Changes compared to jeaye's version

-No forced 90-char width for the pages.
+* No forced 90-char width for the pages.
+* Use html2text instead of elinks to render the html.

-Updated to 20190607 version.
+* Updated to 20190607 version.

 ### Introduction